 We recommend that you upgrade to the latest version of Materialize as quickly as your schedule permits.

 Before upgrading, you should peruse the release notes for the new release to ensure your applications will not be affected adversely by any of the changes in the release.

 Upgrading to a new emergency release (e.g., from v0.10.0 to v0.10.2) should be considered lower risk than upgrading to a new timed release (e.g., from v0.10.2 to v0.11.0), as emergency releases contain only the code changes required to fix the bug or security vulnerability that warranted the emergency release.

 Note that Materialize is not forwards compatible.
 Once you have upgraded to a newer version of Materialize, it may be impossible to roll back to an earlier version.
 Therefore, we recommend that you test upgrades in a staging cluster before upgrading your production cluster.

-Materialize maintains backward compatibility whenever possible.
-Applications that work with the current version of Materialize can expect to work with all future versions of Materialize with virtually no changes.
+Materialize maintains backwards compatibility whenever possible.
+Applications that work with the current version of Materialize can expect to work with all future versions of Materialize with only minor changes to the application’s code.
 Similarly, the data directory created by the current version of Materialize will be understood by all future versions of Materialize.

 There are several aspects of the product that are not considered part of Materialize’s stable interface:

 - Features that are in beta (labeled as such in their documentation)